Concubinage

-Concubinage is an interpersonal and sexual relationship between a man and a woman in which the couple does not want, or cannot enter into a full marriage.
-Concubinage and marriage are often regarded as similar but mutually exclusive.
+Concubinage is an interpersonal and sexual relationship between two people in which the couple does not want to, or cannot, enter into a full marriage.
+Concubinage and marriage are often regarded as similar, but mutually exclusive.

+During the early stages of European colonialism, administrators often encouraged European men to practice concubinage to discourage them from paying prostitutes for sex (which could spread venereal disease) and from homosexuality.
+Colonial administrators also believed that having an intimate relationship with a native woman would enhance white men's understanding of native culture and would provide them with essential domestic labor.
+The latter was critical, as it meant white men did not require wives from the metropole, hence did not require a family wage.
+Colonial administrators eventually discouraged the practice when these liaisons resulted in offspring who threatened colonial rule by producing a mixed race class.
+This political threat eventually prompted colonial administrators to encourage white women to travel to the colonies, where they contributed to the colonial project, while at the same time contributing to domesticity and the separation of public and private spheres.

-Concubinage was a formal and institutionalized practice in China until the 20th century that upheld concubines' rights and obligations.
+In China, until the 20th century, concubinage was a formal and institutionalized practice that upheld concubines' rights and obligations.
 A concubine could be freeborn or of slave origin, and her experience could vary tremendously according to her master's whim.
 During the Mongol conquests, both foreign royals and captured women were taken as concubines.
-Concubinage was also common in Meiji Japan as a status symbol, and in Indian society, where the intermingling of with different social groups and religions was frowned upon and a taboo, and concubinage could be practiced with women with whom marriage was considered undesirable.
+Concubinage was also common in Meiji Japan as a status symbol.